malkaguillot/ECON2206-Data-Management-2022/lectures/1-git.md

 <img data-src="./images/github-clone.png" style="height: 500px; position:relative;     margin-left: auto;margin-right: auto;display: block;background-color: #e5e0d8" >

 --

 ## Git Challenge 1

-- Create an example repository on your GitHub account.
+- Create an example repository on your GitHub account (including a readme).

 - git clone this repository to your computer.
 Go to this directory.